Using Financial Aid

 5. Your Financial Aid is Disbursed

 Federal aid is typically available on the first day of on-campus classes, and cannot be disbursed earlier, regardless of the study abroad program dates.
 If you depart before aid is disbursed, you will need to plan accordingly.
 We highly recommend Electronic Funds Transfer (EFT).
-The request form is available at the OSA and the Bursar's Office (Room 20, Carruth-O'Leary Hall).
-It is also available online at www.bursar.ku.edu.
-Don’t forget to verify that you have completed all necessary paperwork with the Office of Study Abroad (OSA) and the Financial Aid and Scholarships office (FAS) before you depart!
+The request form is available at SAGE and the Bursar's Office (Room 20, Carruth-O'Leary Hall).
+It is also available online.
+Don’t forget to verify that you have completed all necessary paperwork with Study Abroad & Global Engagement and the Financial Aid and Scholarships office (FAS) before you depart!

 Financial Aid for Summer Study Abroad